dcorbe/extdb/README.md

 ## extDB

 THIS IS NOT IN A WORKING STATE ATM

 THIS IS NOT IN A WORKING STATE ATM

 THIS IS NOT IN A WORKING STATE ATM

-Database Plugins still need to be done...
+Rewrite Namespace Section of code in ext.cpp

+Sigh

 Due some v.basic benchmark to see if any major performance issue

-Left Todo
-Fix Raw DB Plugin
-Code a Basic DB Plugin

 ---------------